AmyFong82/zodiac_signs/README.md

 # ZodiacSigns

-Find out your zodiac sign, learn more about your sign and check out today's horoscope.
+Find out how awesome your sign is and check out today's horoscope.

 ## Installation